Skip to main content

 • an allocation per pupil according to the type of school

-DFC is paid to the authority who then transfers individual allocations into schools' budgets via code 313705 in two installments in June and July.
+DFC is paid to the authority who then transfers individual allocations to schools on their DFC cost centre (cost centres starting with ‘CHD’) via code 313705 in one instalment, usually in July.

 Use of DFC